AndrewYuu/mserver/README.md

 # mserver
-A multithreaded server for hashing data (key value pairs) from clients.
+A multithreaded server for caching data (backed by a hashmap) from clients.